 I know you thinking, Joni what the heck do you mean by showing up?
 Showing up where exactly?
 Great question!
 What I mean by that is having your very own digital footprint.
 Sort of like having a business card but only your business card is your online presence.

-A lot of TC’s get clients from word of mouth which is awesome but when your first starting out you don’t have that luxury because your building your clientele from scratch.
+Many TCs get clients from word of mouth which is awesome but when you first start out you don’t have that luxury because you're building your clientele from scratch.

-At the very minimum, I recommend starting out with a Facebook Business page.
+At the very minimum, I recommend starting out with a Facebook Business page if you don't have a website yet.
 I don’t recommend using your personal page.
 It’s important to tell your friends and family about your new business but for marketing purposes, it’s better to use a Facebook Business page.